JohriLab/Bvalcalc/docs/source/modules/gene.rst

     # B for adjacent site: 0.9634908092757006
     # Mean B for flanking region: 0.9808824926142455

-Calculates B for a 40 kb neutral region flanking a single gene under selection of length 10 kb using example human parameters, and plot the output.
+Calculates B for a 40 kb neutral region flanking a single gene under selection of length 10 kb using template human CDS parameters, and plot the output.

 .. image:: /_static/images/gene_Bplot.png
    :alt: B region example